gavinrozzi/grwebsite/content/home/skills.md

   icon = "file-alt"
   icon_pack = "fas"
   name = "Public records & research"
   description = "As the creator of New Jersey's largest public records research platform, Gavin is deeply familiar with the public records request process.
-With a journalistics and academic background, he is comfrotable researching and synthesizing information from various sources."
+With a journalistic and academic background, he is comfortable researching and synthesizing information from various sources."

 [[feature]]
   icon = "desktop"